CG99 - Bachelor of Information Technology (Co-Op)

 * OP/SR/ATAR details provided on this page are from main round offers for Term 1 2018.
 They represent the minimum competitive rank that applications were considered for entry to a course.
 Entry to a course is competitive and a cut off score lower than the minimum competitive rank may have been needed to gain entry to a particular course.
 Entry ranks vary from year to year so are provided as a historical guide of past performance.**

-Term 3 intake is available in Brisbane, Melbourne, Sydney and by distance for both domestic and international students.
+Term 3 intake is available in Brisbane, Melbourne, Sydney and by online study for both domestic and international students.
 International Students - Adelaide intake is only in Term 2.

 On completion of the Bachelor of Information Technology (Co-op) you will be qualified to work in both public and private sectors and in roles such as: